10 Best Wind for December 2025

 Risk Factors

-• Negative free cash flow margin
+• Negative free cash flow requires careful monitoring of capital efficiency

 Stock #2: Centrais Elétricas Brasileiras S.A. - Eletrobrás (EBR)